Safe Harbor Circles – Community-Powered Stability

 70–80%

-Expected housing
+Expected family

 stabilization rate